RogerTech.uk

 There is no way of preventing this old tech from being

-compromised, so … one at a time:
+compromised, so then … one at a time:

 Email